SEO, or Search Engine Optimization, is forever evolving and changing.

 Let’s get started,

 1. Zero-Click Searches

 Which they then display when a user types in the corresponding question.
-This way, a user can find all the information they want, with zero clicks away from Google.
+This way, users can find all the information they want with zero clicks away from Google.

 For Google to take full advantage of this feature, several integrations, such as snippets and other things, were created.

 This is undoubtedly one of the more important trends for the next couple of years, which is why you may want to consider implementing snippets and various card types to enhance your site’s rankings in the major search engines.

 Recommended: How To Start a Tech Blog (Ultimate Beginners Guide)